 How would you rate your success?

 It’s always a challenge for me.
-I have tried to compete with myself and not look to see what others are doing, there will always be people who have achieved more, but I think I have accomplished much more that your average person.
+I have tried to compete with myself and not look to see what others are doing, there will always be people who have achieved more, but I think I have accomplished much more than your average person.
 Entrepreneurs are born that way and I believe that I have been given this blessing.
-From a very young age I was into creating new things and exploring what else is out there.
+From a very young age, I was into creating new things and exploring what else is out there.